 - We motivate the responsible use of towels aboard ship, explaining the ecological cost of washing practically unused towels.

 Our ships have treatment systems for sewage, gray water, and organic waste, established by the SOLAS Standard (Marpol).

-- All solid waste is separated, compacted, and unloaded in both ports (Ushuaia and Punta Arenas).
+- All solid waste is separated, compacted, and unloaded in Punta Arenas.